tixxit/optimistic-spec-article/ARTICLE.md

 Wow!
 We're now nearly within 2x slowdown over the while loop!
 Yeah, the code is not a great example of idiomatic Scala, but it is *fast*.
 Writing to an array optimistically means that we can avoid all the allocations and bad locality of `Vector` when our result is, in fact, a `Vec[Double]`.
+Don't underestimate the cost of cache misses in tight loops like these.

 Do we stop here?
 Nope.
 Our goal was to get as close to `squareDoubleArrayWithLoop` as possible, and there is still plenty of room.

 Attempt 5: Exploiting @specialized
 ----------------------------------

 The next sensible question to ask is *why is ours slower*?
-The key is really here:
+At this point, the main difference between the while loop and our `map` method is that they are squaring the elements directly, while we are calling a function `f`.
+However, method calls on the JVM are not slow and, in this case, would likely be inlined by the JVM.
+Regardless, the overhead of invoking `f` would certainly would not be responsible for a 2x slow down!
+The root cause is really here:

 ```scala
   def map[B](f: Double => B): Vec[B] = {